-Here’s what we found on "How credit cards work and how to use credit "
+Here’s what I found on "How credit cards work and how to use credit "

 Search results